xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

     ![buip-access-filters.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-access-filters.png)

-Filters can also be created based on a particular order or user information.
+Filters can also be created based on a particular order or user information if they seem fraud to you.

 For this purpose:
 1. Open either the **Order details page** of a particulat order (**Orders** -> **Order list**) or the **Account details page** of a particular user (**Users** -> **User list**)